AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 		wg.Add(1)
 		go batchPerformQuery(pkv)
 	}
-	wg.Wait()
+	// Wait for queries to complete or fail.
+Close channels to stop above consumer. wg.Wait()
 	close(itemsCh)
 	close(errorsCh)

-	// Collect topN form response, checking for any errors that occurred result := <-batchResultCh
+	// Collect the aggregated output from the consumer, checking for any errors that occurred. result := <-batchResultCh

 	if len(result.errors) > 0 {